The Ownstak configuration file (ownstak.config.mjs

 This option is usually configured by the frameworkAdapter

 .
-It uses the same format as assets
+It uses the same syntax format as includeAsset

 .